top of page

 Basic Information

 If you’ve ever taken physics in high school, PHYSICS160 should be relatively straightforward.
-If you've never taken physics ever before, this paper will be quite challenging.
-Many of the topics taught consist of concepts you would have learnt before, no matter what curriculum you took during high school.
+If you've never taken physics ever before, this paper may be quite challenging.
+Many of the topics consist of concepts you would have learnt before, no matter what curriculum you took during high school.
 However, you still need to put in the hard work to get the grade you really deserve.
 For those coming with little/no previous background in physics, the course is good in the sense that each topic is taught from the very basics.
-However, the pace of teaching is such that you’ll have to keep up with the content, as many concepts interlink between each other.
+However, the pace of teaching is such that you’ll have to keep up with the content.
 All lectures are recorded with audio and slides.
+It still is an enjoyable course and a good break from the usual memorisation required from the biosci’s/medsci’s.

 Assignments

-Throughout the course in 2019, we had five assignments worth 2.5% each to complete on a website called WileyPlus, which corresponds to the textbook of the course.
+Throughout the course in 2023, we had four assignments worth 2.5% each to complete online.
 You’re given a generous length of time to complete these assignments, and they are in fact worth a significant chunk of your final grade.
-The assignments consist of a number of MCQs, and you are given 5 attempts to answer each question.
-Completing assignment questions is a great way to practice concepts taught during lectures, and gives you a good indication of where you are at.
-Often at times, questions from assignments were repeated in tests/exams, so that was another added bonus.
+The assignments consist of mathematical questions (not MCQs), and you are given 5 attempts to answer each question.
+Completing assignment questions are a great way to practice concepts taught during lectures, and gives you a good indication of where you are at.
+It is also a good way to start preparing for the tests and exam.

 However, be aware that questions from assignments are a little bit more difficult than in tests/exams, so don't feel discouraged if you struggle a bit with the assignments.